Ceferí Olivé

 Ceferí Olivé i Cabré (born in Reus in 1907, died in the same town in 1995) was a Catalan painter.

 Biography

 Ceferí Olivé studied with master painter Tomàs Bergadà.
 He specialized in watercolor.
 He used to sign his paintings with his name in Castilian Spanish: Ceferino Olivé.
 Many of his paintings are Mediterranean landscapes.

 He lived most of his life in Reus, but also spent some time in Barcelona, where he painted railway scenes and shipyards.
 He also travelled to some European countries.

-Most of his exhibitions were in Barcelona and Madrid.
+Most of his exhibitions were in Barcelona and Madrid and Bilbao.

 Awards and posthumous honors

 Ceferí Olivé is regarded as one of the best watercolor painters in Spain.
 He won also the first medal of the International Art Gallery in London and an award of the Railway painting Exhibition in Spain.
 Among the other awards he won, the following deserve mention: